Tourism Support Package

 Tourism Product Development Fund

-The NSW Government has announced that $3 million will be available through the 2020/21 Tourism Product Development Fund.
+The NSW Government announced that $3 million would be available through the 2020/21 Tourism Product Development Fund.

-Applications for both funds close at 9am (Sydney time) on 31 March 2021.
+Applications for both funds closed on 31 March 2021.

 NSW Regional Business Event Development Fund